RafaelOliveira/sdg-showcase/README.md

-A showcase to show all the features of [Sdg](https://github.com/RafaelOliveira/Sdg) (work in progress).
+A showcase to show all the features of [Sdg](https://github.com/RafaelOliveira/Sdg).

 Check online [here](http://sudoestegames.com/play/sdg-showcase).